Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 4: Vatnajökull Glacier Hike

 This was possibly my favorite activity on my entire trip down the Iceland Ring Road.
 I booked the tour through Iceland Glacier Guides and I recommend you do so in advance if you’re interested in touring the glacier.
-It took about 3 hours and was unforgettable!
+The tour took roughly 3 hours and was unforgettable!

 Glacier Guides provided us with crampons and ice axes, although the latter didn’t end up being too necessary.
 As you can see from my attire, it wasn’t very cold either, and we had beautiful sunshine for the entire hike.
 If you book one excursion in Iceland, this should be it!
 Just be sure to arrive at the Skaftafell visitor center early, as parking was a bit tough to find.